chinalwb/compose1/README.md

 ## :bulb: Motivation and Context
 <!--- Optionally point readers to interesting parts of your submission. -->

 I build the app after reading part of the Compose Pathways.
-I like it because it is concious, very clear, but the most important part is the `Reusability` of `Composable`.
+I like it because it is concise, very clear, but the most important part is the `Reusability` of `Composable`.
 Compose is brand new but it is pretty cool.
 I can foresee in the future more and more developers will dive into and be crazy for it.

 <!--- What are you especially proud of? -->